Mental Health Service - Recovery Through Supported Befriending

-Our mental health service follows a goal-based recovery programme (REFOCUS).
-Our Befrienders (trained volunteers) help support our Friends (service users) to build confidence and to take greater control of their lives by working towards the life goals they have set themselves and by engaging in social connection.
+Our mental health service offers a 12-month, goal-based recovery programme (REFOCUS).
+As part of that programme, our Befrienders (trained volunteers) help support our Friends (service users) to build confidence and to take greater control of their lives by working towards the life goals they have set themselves and by engaging in social connection.

-Our mental health service is available for people aged 18+ who live in the Highland region, who are receiving professional support for mental ill health, who feel lonely or isolated, and who are ready, willing and able to engage in a mental health recovery programme.
+Our mental health service is open to people aged 18+ who live in the Highland region, who are receiving professional support for mental ill health, who feel lonely or isolated, and who are ready, willing and able to engage in a mental health recovery programme.

-Befrienders Highland offers Face-to-Face and Distance Befriending for our Mental Health service users.
+Befrienders Highland offers Face-to-Face and Distance Befriending for as part of our Mental Health Recovery Programme.

 Eligibility